Pennsauken Township, New Jersey: Local government

 Pennsauken Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor, each serving a one-year term.

-As of 2023, members of the Pennsauken Township Committee are Mayor Jessica Jarbou-Rafeh (D, term of office on committee ends December 31, 2024, as mayor ends 2022), Deputy Mayor Nicole "Nikki" Roberts (D, term on committee and as deputy mayor ends 2022; elected to an unexpired term), Marco DiBattista (D, 2024), Vince Martinez (D, 2023) and Patrick Olivo (D, 2023; elected to an unexpired term).
+As of 2023, members of the Pennsauken Township Committee are Mayor Vince Martinez (D, term of office on committee ends December 31, 2023), Deputy Mayor Patrick Olivo (D, term on committee and as deputy mayor ends 2023; elected to an unexpired term), Marco DiBattista (D, 2024), Jessica Jarbou-Rafeh (R, 2024) and Marie McKenna (D, 2025; appointed to serve an unexpired term).

+In January 2023, Marie McKenna was appointed to fill the seat expiring in December 2025 that had been held by Nicole "Nikki" Roberts who had been elected to a full three-year term in the November 2022 general election and resigned from office as of December 2022.